Life on the Road With Visual Impairments

 What Is the Minimum Vision Required for Driving?

-Some states like Kansas, Iowa and Alabama also require a temporal visual field of at least 110 degrees horizontally in both eyes.
-Other states like California, Colorado and Delaware have no visual field requirements.
-Optometrists and those who administer eye tests at the DMV can determine whether you meet the minimum standard.
+Kansas, Iowa and Alabama require a temporal visual field of at least 110 degrees horizontally in both eyes.
+California, Colorado and Delaware have no visual field requirements.
+DMV eye tests or optometrist exams determine whether you meet your state's minimum standards.

 States